 Heather L. Kelly, Founder and CEO

 Heather sparks imagination and innovation in others.
 She founded the Bloor St. Culture Corridor, which brought together 22 Toronto cultural organizations to create the city’s most diverse arts and culture district.
-She co-founded and hosts the Global Arts Professionals Meetup.
-And she originated The Awesomeness Initiative for The Royal Conservatory of Music and the Bloor St. Culture Corridor, empowering front-line staff to craft “awesome” experiences for attendees while being inspired and developing their career.
+She co-founded and hosts the Arts Professionals Meetup.
+And she originated The Awesomeness Initiative for The Royal Conservatory of Music and the Bloor St. Culture Corridor, empowering front-line staff to craft “awesome” experiences for attendees while inspiring each other and developing their career.

-Heather has also launched critically acclaimed international arts destinations, including The Image Centre at Toronto Metropolitan University, and Koerner Hall at The Royal Conservatory of Music.
-Both projects built on previous success stories.
+Heather has also launched critically acclaimed international arts destinations, including The Image Centre at Toronto Metropolitan University, and Koerner Hall at The Royal Conservatory of Music, to name a few.

 The focus and dedication that made it possible for Heather to realize projects of this scope are the same qualities that have compelled many other organizations to seek out her skillful guidance.